<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How to Remove Pool Liner Stains

-By now, you’ve probably realized that not all pool stains are made equal.
+By now, you’ve probably realized that not all pool stains are created equal.
 That means that each one has to be treated slightly differently to achieve a stain-free liner.
 Let’s start with the more common organic stains.

 How to Remove Organic Stains from a Vinyl Pool Liner